 * Requires smart home hub

-You know the benefits and reasons for installing a smart Z-Wave thermostat.
-The list below contains the best Z-Wave thermostats on the market today.
+The list below contains the four best Z-Wave thermostats on the market today.

 This smart home thermostat is highly functional and elegant with a sleek design.

 Installing the device is a breeze.
 It can run on batteries or you can power it with a 24VAC system if you prefer.
 This makes is a good choice if you don’t have a C-wire available or if you have older, higher voltage thermostat wiring.

 The Alarm.com Smart Thermostat works with Alarm.com, 2GIG, SmartThings and other Z-Wave controllers.
 It is an obvious choice if you already subscribe to the Alarm.com services.
 Some of the functions might be limited if you don’t use the Alarm.com service.

 When used with Alarm.com, it can also be paired with an Alarm.com Temperature Sensor.
 The system can then use these external sensors to more effectively heat and cool all areas of the home.
 You can also do advanced automation like changing the temperature if the back door is left open.
 No more cooling the entire neighborhood!

 The Alarm.com Smart Thermostat mobile application uses large icons that are clear and easy to navigate.
 However, some users have found it to be slow or laggy.

 The Alarm.com Smart Thermostat also works with Amazon Alexa.
 This allows you to easily adjust the temperature by voice.
 However, you will have to connect the thermostat to a Z-Wave hub with Wi-Fi access to enable this feature.